A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: A Short Window of Intense WR Nitrogen Enrichment

-We plot the WR blue bump profile of RXCJ2248-ID3 relative to the Sunburst Arc in Figure~\ref{fig:WRspec}.
-For ease of comparison, we convolve the Sunburst Arc $R\sim2700$ JWST/NIRSpec spectrum to the $R\sim1000$ resolution of the RXCJ2248-ID3 spectrum.
-These spectra immediately reveal similar profiles, but with three distinct differences: (1) RXCJ2248-ID3 exhibits higher ionization, as evidenced by the strong [\ion{Ar}{4}] \W\W4713,4741 emission; (2) the \ion{He}{2} stellar wind feature is significantly broader in the Sunburst Arc (FWHM$=1370$ km s$^{-1}$) than RXCJ2248-ID3 (FWHM$=\HeIIv$ km s$^{-1}$), consistent with stronger stellar winds at the higher metallicity \citep[Sunburst Arc: $12+\log({\rm O/H})\sim8.5$ or $Z\sim0.7\ Z_\odot$;][]{martinez25}; and (3) the WR \ion{N}{3} \W4642 line is much stronger in RXCJ2248-ID3, which lack WR \ion{C}{4} \W\W5803,5814 emission, while the Sunburst Arc exhibits both.
-These differences support a scenario in which the Sunburst Arc hosts both WC and WN stars, but the more metal-poor RXCJ2248-ID3 hosts a young population of WN stars with no or very little WC contribution.
+We plot the WR blue bump profile of RXCJ2248-ID3 relative to the Sunburst Arc and M4327 in Figure~\ref{fig:WRspec}.
+For ease of comparison, we convolve the Sunburst Arc $R\sim2700$ JWST/NIRSpec G140H spectrum to the $R\sim1000$ resolution of the RXCJ2248-ID3 spectrum.
+For M4327, we retrieved the G140M spectrum obtained as part of the Measuring Abundance at high redshift with the $T_e$ Approach Survey \citep[MARTA;][]{cataldi25} from the Dawn JWST Archive \citep[DJA; ][]{heintz24,deGraaff25}.
+Both the Sunburst Arc and M4327 spectra were scaled to similar \ion{He}{2} strengths as RXCJ2248-ID3.
+These spectra immediately reveal similar profiles, but with three distinct differences: (1) RXCJ2248-ID3 exhibits higher gas ionization, as evidenced by the strong [\ion{Ar}{4}] \W\W4713,4741 emission; (2) the \ion{He}{2} stellar wind feature is significantly broader in both the Sunburst Arc (FWHM$=1370$ km s$^{-1}$) and M4327 (FWHM$=1460$ km s$^{-1}$) than RXCJ2248-ID3 (FWHM$=\HeIIv$ km s$^{-1}$), consistent with stronger stellar winds at the higher metallicities of the Sunburst Arc: $12+\log({\rm O/H})\sim8.5$ \citep[or $Z\sim0.7\ Z_\odot$;][]{martinez25} and M4327: $12+\log({\rm O/H})\sim8.15$ \citep[or $Z\sim0.3\ Z_\odot$;][]{curti25b}; and (3) the WR \ion{N}{3} \W4642 line is much stronger in RXCJ2248-ID3, which lacks WR \ion{C}{4} \W\W5803,5814 emission, while the Sunburst Arc and M4327 exhibit both \ion{N}{3} and \ion{C}{4} emission.
+These differences support a scenario in which the $z\sim2$ WR galaxies hosts both WC and WN stars, but the more metal-poor RXCJ2248-ID3 hosts a young population of WN stars with no or very little WC contribution.